arconsis/Eshop-EDA/v3/README.md

 bash deploy-k8s.sh
 ```

+3. Make a request to create databases using Bastion POST /createDatabases

+4. Navigate to kubernetes folder, and deploy debezium image to EKS.

-3. Make a request to create connectors using Bastion POST /createConnectors
+5. Make a request to create connectors using Bastion POST /createConnectors